strayedstar/BPI-R4-21.0.2/README.md

 Fork from BPI-SINOVOIP/BPI-R4-OPENWRT-V21.02
-BPI-R4-OPENWRT-V21.02 The BSP don't include any wifi driver and don't support BE19000, BE13500 WiFi Card。 OpenWrt logo
+BPI-R4-OPENWRT-V21.02 The BSP don't include any wifi driver and don't support BE19000, BE13500 WiFi Card.

-OpenWrt Project is a Linux operating system targeting embedded devices.
-Instead of trying to create a single, static firmware, OpenWrt provides a fully writable filesystem with package management.
-This frees you from the application selection and configuration provided by the vendor and allows you to customize the device through the use of packages to suit any application.
-For developers, OpenWrt is the framework to build an application without having to build a complete firmware around it; for users this means the ability for full customization, to use the device in ways never envisioned.

-Sunshine!

 Development
 To build your own firmware you need a GNU/Linux, BSD or MacOSX system (case sensitive filesystem required).
 Cygwin is unsupported because of the lack of a case sensitive file system.